kate-bagenzo/strawberry-starter/src/posts/example_posts/user-ref.md

     - `posts/`
         - Contains blog posts.
         - If you want to add a new blog post, add a .md file here.
+    - `minifeeds/`
+        - Contains additional posts that won't appear in "All Posts" or the RSS Feed - only the tag view.
     - `utils/`
         - Contains various utilities, like the tags page.
     - `index.md`